roysourav2023/FreeCodeCamp-2/Responsive Web Design/Applied Accessibility/README.md

 Screen Readers -

     Screen readers can be set to read only the headings on a page so the user gets a summary.
-To provide a semantic meaning, headings with equal (or higher) rank start new implied sections, headings with lower rank start subsections of the previous one.
+    To provide a semantic meaning,headings with equal (or higher) rank start new implied sections, headings with lower rank start      subsections of the previous one.

 Semantic Elements in a webpage -